DieSchnelleKartoffel/vcvd2023_Michalski/README.md

 #TO RUN DOWNLOADED PROGRAM:

 #1.
-Open Visual Studio Code,
+Please open Visual Studio Code,

 #2.
 Open p2300566001.py file,

 #3.
 Compile the code,

 #4.
-Insert parameters in terminal of Visual Studio Code,
+Please insert parameters in terminal of Visual Studio Code,

 #5.
-After pop-up windows come with graphs, close them to continue work of program.
+After pop-up windows come with graphs, please close them to continue work of program.
 New graphs in .pdf files should appear in the directory where .py file was opened.